Empowering Developers in AppSec: Triage and Collaboration

 The following blog post is based on the one of our “AppSec Talk” YouTube videos, in which Kondukto Security Advisor Ben Strozykowski and Rami McCarthy, a veteran security engineer who held security roles at Figma and Cedar Cares, discuss the importance of involving developers in your security program and the application security lifecycle.

 We are going to touch on the need for collaboration between security teams and developers, highlighting the benefits of a developer-centric approach.
 We try to briefly cover various aspects of this approach, including bug triage, vulnerability management, and the role of developers in security processes.
-This is the first of a two-part blog post.
-Stay tuned for part two.
+This is the first of a two-part blog post..

 The Role of Developers in Security Programs